If you are coming into hospital for treatment, this section of the website covers what you need to know about your stay and your discharge home.

 Our Armed Forces Advocate – Martin Flint-Johnson

-Our armed forces advocate will work to identify and talk to ex-armed forces or serving personnel that come into the hospital and their immediate families to see if there is any additional support that could help them.
+Our armed forces advocate works to identify and talk to ex-armed forces or serving personnel that come into the hospital and their immediate families to see if there is any additional support that could help them.

 If you are a patient at Airedale Hospital or in the community, or a member of your family is and you have served in the Armed Forces, Martin is available to speak to, Monday to Friday, phone 07880 441352, email: firstname.lastname@example.org